 Travelers are required to have proper authorization from their division head.
-The Contract Air Carrier Use Worksheet, must list the justification for use, contain the division head's signature, and be submitted to the Travel Office prior to departure.
+The Contract Air Carrier Use Worksheet (TRV-02), must list the justification for use, contain the division head's signature, and be submitted to the Travel Office prior to departure.
 The following officials, due to the nature and time sensitivity of their respective positions, will need to complete only sections 1 and 2 of the "Contract Air Carrier Use Worksheet."

 - University President

 - Provost/Executive Vice President for Academic Affairs

-- Vice President for Finance and Administration
+- Vice -President for Finance and Administration

-- Vice President for Student Affairs
+- Vice-President for Student Affairs

+- Vice -President for University Relations

-- Vice President for Research
+- Vice -President forof Research

 - Vice President for University Advancement

 - Vice President/Director for Athletics

 - Head Football Coach

 - Head Men's Basketball Coach

-- Head Women's Basketball Coach
+- · Head Women's Basketball Coach

+- President of Seminole Boosters

+- President of FSU Foundation